 Due to an aging population, the next five years are expected to see an increased interest in home care and better access to Medicaid and Medicare under the Patient Protection and Affordable Care Act (PPACA).
 As baby boomers begin to require more house calls and support from community services where they live, health plans are also bound to support the shift to home care.
 After all, this way of delivering care can be much more affordable than nursing homes, inpatient hospital care, and unnecessary visits to the emergency departments.

-A doctor visiting patients in the comfort of their own homes is becoming more and more common due to an increased number of home-based primary care providers, such as Emcara Health.
+A doctor visiting patients in the comfort of their own homes is becoming more and more common due to an increased number of in home health care providers, such as Emcara Health.
 In addition to clinical care, our physician-led multidisciplinary care teams provide behavioral health and the support to uncover and address the social determinants of health (SDOH) that impact health outcomes to deliver whole-patient care.
 We utilize a combination of in-person care, telehealth, remote monitoring, and community-based services to support patients needing long-term primary care in the home.

 The global events of the last few years are not the only factors causing shifts in health care.
 We all know that our healthcare system has become bloated and too expensive to maintain.
 Many health plans are already adopting the at-home medical visit models to reduce costs, and we at Emcara Health have more than years of a successful track record in helping them do so.
 For more information, give us a call at 615-721-7020 or engage.@emcarahealth.com